 It’s also reputed to be the most haunted hotel in America, thanks to places onboard with spooky connections, including:

 - Stateroom B340: After a passenger died in the room in 1948, in ‘unknown circumstances’, a passenger claimed she woke up to find her bed covers pulled off and a man at the foot of the bed: when she called the steward, the man vanished.
-Other guests claim to hear knocking in the night and that the bathroom lights turn on mysteriously.
+Other guests claim to hear knocking at night and that the bathroom lights turn on mysteriously.
 Would you dare to stay here?

 - The Mauritania Room: Three maids cleaning the room in 1989 report seeing a phantom woman sitting in the middle of the dance floor.

-- The First Class Swimming Pool: Now abandoned, the pool was once the height of luxury, with a fountain, beautiful mosaic tiles, and a mother of pearl ceiling.
+- The First Class Swimming Pool: Now abandoned, the pool was once the height of luxury, with a fountain, beautiful mosaic tiles, and a mother-of-pearl ceiling.
 It’s also where several ghostly sightings have been reported, including a woman in an old wedding dress with a little boy who disappears in a cloud of steam.

-- Hatch Door Number 13: In 1966, an 18-year-old crewman from Yorkshire died in hospital after suffering appalling crush injuries here.
+- Hatch Door Number 13: In 1966, an 18-year-old crewman died in hospital after suffering appalling crush injuries here.
 Now, his ghost is reported to haunt the area, leaving fingerprint-like grease spots on visitors’ faces!

 Location: 1126 Queens Hwy, Long Beach, CA 90802

 Find details of all Ghost Tours of the Queen Mary here.

 For one of the most haunted places in the US, California, Bodie State Park is quite an adventure.
 This former gold mining town was once the place to be for making money, but it didn’t last long based on the workload at the local mine.

 There are lots of buildings to explore, such as the still-standing church, a bar, a barbershop and the last remaining shops – still stocked with the products they were selling.